Close

 Application Locations & Methods

-Applications processed through VFS Global visa centers in most countries, with a service charge of $32.50 per application, or directly at Netherlands consulates.
+Applications processed through VFS Global visa centers in most countries, or directly at Netherlands consulates and embassies.
 Online pre-application required before appointment booking.
 Payment methods vary by location and may include credit card, bank transfer, or cash.

 Essential Documents Required